DiamondKeySecurity/HSM/hsm_software/binaries/README.md

 Binaries taken from Cryptech update 2018-09-06
-HSM Binary built by Dominque Douglas on 2019-01-31 v2 with tamper additions
+HSM Binary built by Dominque Douglas on 2019-02-01 with tamper RPC additions